codecop/LCD-Numbers-Object-Calisthenics-Kata/Python/README.md

 You can use `# pylint: disable=<rule name>` comments to suppress false positives.
 I recommend using this rarely.
 Use your good judgement.
 The goal of this exercise is to follow all nine rules, not to suppress them.

-See my blog post about [Object Calisthenics and how to enforce it](http://blog.code-cop.org/2018/01/compliance-with-object-calisthenics.html) for more details.
+See my blog post about [Object Calisthenics and how to enforce it](https://blog.code-cop.org/2018/01/compliance-with-object-calisthenics.html) for more details.

-### License ###
-This work is licensed under a [New BSD License](http://opensource.org/licenses/bsd-license.php), see `license.txt` in repository.